powsybl/powsybl-tutorials/metrix/src/main/README.md

 on the curative and makes it possible to solve the constraints in N-k.
 For the deviations in N observed at the 4C action, he is forced to use the preventive groups (because parades cannot act in N).
-There are so redispatchinTranslation types
-Text translation
-Source text
-5,000 / 5,000
-Translation results
-g on the 3rd time step; Metrix chooses to lower the unit to SO which delivers on the structure under stress and mount the one to SE which is on the same post as the load.
+There are so redispatching on the 3rd time step; Metrix chooses to lower the unit to SO which delivers on the structure under stress and mount the one to SE which is on the same post as the load.
 He rides it up to its Pmax but must then pick up the group on the station